Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: The underlying theorems

-Call a level \textit{potentially exotic} if it survives Step 2.
-The $\fg$ considered in this paper have at most 3 exotic quantum subgroups, so almost every potentially exotic levels does not possess one.
-Step 3 largely involves eliminating those levels.
-By Corollary 3.10, Res$\,\cA$ is a linear combination of candidates.
-We collect those candidates in Table 5.1.
+By Corollary 3.11, Res$\,\cA$ will be a direct sum of candidates.
+We collect these candidates in Table 5.1.
+The largest part of Step 3 involves eliminating most suspicious levels.
 Step 3 for our $\fg$ is described in detail in Section 5.1.